Health experts think 2021 could feel a lot like 2020—with a few glimmers of hope

-After a blistering 2020, Americans are wondering what the new year will bring.
+After a blistering 2020, Americans are wondering what the new year will bring—especially as a new more contagious strain of COVID-19 takes hold.
 For at least the first half of the year, experts say, it will be more of the same.
 Because vaccines may take a while to roll out to the general public, mask wearing and social distancing must continue.
 But in the way only a crisis can, the pandemic has also opened up a chance for systemic change in a broken healthcare system—the beginnings of which we might start to see in 2021.

 Whether or not we seize that opportunity depends largely on Congress.
 The introduction of a new presidential administration could bring much-needed changes to the healthcare system, including how we pay for it and how we access it.
-But progress on that front will largely depend on which party wins the remaining Senate seats in Georgia’s January run-offs.
+But progress on that front will hinge on which party wins the remaining Senate seats in Georgia’s January run-offs.

 The promise of vaccines

 Vaccines from Moderna and Pfizer are already being injected into arms around the country.
 However, those vaccines are likely to face barriers to delivery as they make their way around the country.
-That means that it will take a while for everyone to get vaccinated—and the first half of 2021 may feel very similar to 2020.
+Such delays are already taking place.
+That means that it will take a while for everyone to get vaccinated, which is of particular concern as a new strain of COVID-19 starts to make its way through the country.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, says it does not seem the new strain is resistant to the vaccines currently being used.

+Operation Warp Speed aimed to administer 20 million vaccine doses by year end, but only was able to get out just over 3 million.

+“There has to be more effort in the sense of resources for the locals, namely the states, the cities, the counties, the places where the vaccines are going into the arms of indiviudals,” Dr. Fauci said on the Today Show.
+“We have to help them to get this task done.”

 The vaccine from Pfizer needs to be kept at intensely cold temperatures: 94 degrees below zero.
 The company has figured out a way to transport the vaccines in temperature-controlled coolers, but even this distribution plan has potential pitfalls.
 The smallest quantity of vaccines that Pfizer is shipping is a tray of 975 doses.
 For small hospitals in rural areas, that may be too many for their small staff of healthcare workers, as was the case for a hospital in Arkansas.
 Furthermore, some hospitals may not have the refrigeration capabilities to store them.
 Once the vaccines are taken out of cold storage, they must be used within five days.